-Adam Adair just completed his third year in Computer Science at Ryerson.
-He was recently accepted to the Canada-Japan Co-op program at Ryerson, and is sharing his experience so far below!
+Adam Adair just completed his third year in Computer Science Co-op at Ryerson.
+He was recently accepted to the Canada-Japan Co-op program via the Ryerson Co-op Office and is sharing his experience so far below!

 My name is Adam Adair, and I will be posting blogs of my adventures while I’m in Japan for the Canada-Japan Co-op program!
 This program is hosted by the University of British Columbia.
 I have been accepted for a 12-month position at the Honda Research Institute in Wako, Saitama, Japan as a Software Developer.

 Last semester, while I was looking through the job postings, I was extremely excited to see a posting for the Canada-Japan Co-op program.
 I believe that an international co-op is an excellent opportunity and Japan is an ideal destination for me personally.
 Since I am half Japanese, I have always wanted to visit Japan, and explore that part of my heritage in order to better understand that side of my background and culture.
 However, until I received this great opportunity, it has always been financially infeasible.

 In addition to my many personal interests in Japan and its rich culture, I also see this opportunity as an incredible way to gain valuable work experience in my field.
 Since I am a Computer Science student, having the chance to work in Japan as a Software Developer for Honda, a well-known company, is a once in a lifetime opportunity for me to further develop the skills I have acquired at Ryerson University.

 Pre-departure Training – May 8th to May 11th 2017.